Ada-Developers-Academy/html-css-workshop/decks/intro.md

 ## Technical Skills

-Basic HTML and CSS
+- Basic HTML and CSS

-Vocabulary
+- Vocabulary

-Setup / "yak-shaving"
+- Setup / "yak-shaving"

-Debugging
+- Debugging

-Googling
+- Googling

 ---

-## Ada's Approach Test
+## Ada's Approach

-Learning to learn
+- Learning to learn

-> **"I don't know, but I know how to find out"**
+  **_"I don't know, but I know how to find out"_**

-Positive, collaborative, safe, and inclusive
+- Positive, collaborative, safe, and inclusive

-Focused on concrete, applicable skills
+- Focused on concrete, applicable skills

-Student-centered
+- Student-centered

 ---

-## The Points Don't Matter
+## A Word to the Wise

+There is no evaluation

 This workshop is not part of your application